tjay1760/The-coding-challenge/progess.md

 add one to the y to get next level 4 times
 ### Day 2 inheritance
 did hacker rank challenge to better understand how inheritance works in JS

+## Day 3 abstract classes

+write a Mybook class that
+- inherits from Book
+- parameterised constructor taking (title, author, price)
+- impliments the Books display method to show the three params